 A Plantain and Cheese Breakfast Tart is certainly not what you'd call a Dominican dish, but it is built entirely from traditional Dominican ingredients.
 And it has plantains, so I am pretty confident that when served to most of my compatriots, it will be well-received.

 The versatile plantain

 Yeah, we may be only a tad obsessed with plantains and finding new ways to prepare and serve them.
-As proof, I present to you exhibit one, two, three, four, and...
+As proof, I present to you exhibits one, two, three, four, and...
 I got tired here and quit.
 You can see more of our plantain recipes.
-Good luck in your new plantain adventures.
+Good luck with your new plantain adventures.

 About this recipe

 The ingredients for this recipe are fairly easy to find, even here in the cold north, so our readers living far from the D.R. will be able to try it.